The mission of UCLA Health Sound Body Sound Mind is to promote self-confidence and healthy lifestyle choices among today’s youth.

 In 2009, Sound Body Sound Mind expanded the program to four schools in Denver, Colorado.
 The effort was lead by Denver Public Schools and has grown to eight schools.

 In 2011, Sound Body Sound Mind expanded again, this time to Dallas, Texas, to train educators from all 211 schools in the Dallas Independent School District on the Sound Body Sound Mind Curriculum.

 That same year Sound Body Sound Mind partnered with their 100th school, installing a fitness center in William and Carol Ouchi High School.

 In early 2012, Sound Body Sound Mind added two new grants to the program, giving partner schools more support for extracurricular fitness activities and fitness center maintenance.

 In 2015, the Sound Body Sound Mind Foundation committed a $3,000,000 pledge to establish a partnership with the UCLA Health System.
-Now known as UCLA Health Sound Body Sound Mind, the joint organization replicates the original program model of the Sound Body Sound Mind Foundation while taking advantage of UCLA Health's prestigious network of experts and individuals working in the Los Angeles community.
+Now known as UCLA Health Sound Body Sound Mind, the joint organization replicates the original program model of the Sound Body Sound Mind Foundation while utilizing UCLA Health's prestigious network of experts and individuals working in the Los Angeles community.

 In 2018, UCLA Health Sound Body Sound Mind will be celebrating their 20th year of commitment and service to children, teachers and families.
 Sound Body Sound Mind has impacted more than 740,000 cumulative students.
 We continue to further our mission that physical activity positively influences healthier, happier, and more balanced lives.